• ★ Customer Reviews

 recording engineer 2

-Having worked in the audio industry for 20+ years, one thing I can say is it takes dedication, education, patience, and enjoyment for the work.
+Having worked in the audio industry for 20+ years, one thing I can say is that it takes dedication, education, patience, and enjoyment for the work.
 This article will dive into my experience as well as helpful directions to get yourself into the audio production world.

 What is an audio engineer and the requirements?